EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 ## Risks and Assumptions

-Here a [mitigation plan](https://docs.google.com/spreadsheets/d/1KedqlIELTKb4SQBv-wnCyTUdgzcYMi3dPUUQ4jLQC-g/edit?usp=sharing) where all the risks and their mitigations are.
+Here a [mitigation plan](https://docs.google.com/spreadsheets/d/1KedqlIELTKb4SQBv-wnCyTUdgzcYMi3dPUUQ4jLQC-g/edit?usp=sharing) where all the risks and their mitigations concerning the project are.

 ## Future Improvements

 - MemoryMate could be linked to existing reminder systems (such as calendars or Todoist) or medical technologies (such as health insurance systems).
 - MemoryMate could be linked to a mobile application, to facilitate the communication with caregivers.
+- MemoryMate could acquire more and more general knowledge to enhace precisons in its specific answers.

 ## Glossary